-- 4.45 Robbery, fraud, and other crimes against property and against the person undermine the investment climate.
-Rampant crime discourages firms from investing or increases the costs of business, whether through the direct loss of goods or the costs of taking such precautions as hiring security guards, building fences, or installing alarm systems.
-In the extreme, foreign entrepreneurs will decline to invest, and domestic ones will flee the country for a more peaceful locale. - 4.46 Estimates compiled in 2000 show the devastating impact of violent crime and property crime on the economies of six Latin American nations.
+Robbery, fraud, and other crimes against property and against the person undermine the investment climate.
+Rampant crime discourages firms from investing and increases the costs of business, whether through the direct loss of goods or the costs of taking precautions such as hiring security guards, building fences, or installing alarm systems.
+In the extreme, foreign firms will decline to invest, and domestic ones will flee the country for a more peaceful locale.

+Estimates compiled in 2000 show the devastating impact of violent crime and property crime on the economies of six Latin American nations.
 In Colombia and El Salvador almost one-quarter of national GDP was lost to crime; only in Peru was the cost of crime less than 10 percent of gross domestic product (figure 4.5).